OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 })
 ```

-However, fixing a request size limit for all requests may not be the correct behavior, since some requests like those for uploading a file to the server have more content to carry on the request body.
+However, fixing a request size limit for all requests may not be the correct behavior, since some requests may have a large payload in the request body, such as when uploading a file.
 Also, input with a JSON type is more dangerous than a multipart input, since parsing JSON is a blocking operation.
 Therefore, you should set request size limits for different content types.
-You can accomplish this very easily with express middlewares as follows:
+You can accomplish this very easily with express middleware as follows:

 ```JavaScript
 app.use(express.urlencoded({ extended: true, limit: "1kb" }));
 app.use(express.json({ limit: "1kb" }));
 ```

-However, it should be noted that attackers can change content type of the request and bypass request size limits.
+It should be noted that attackers can change the `Content-Type` header of the request and bypass request size limits.
 Therefore, before processing the request, data contained in the request should be validated against the content type stated in the request headers.
 If content type validation for each request affects the performance severely, you can only validate specific content types or request larger than a predetermined size.

 #### Do not block the event loop

 Node.js is very different from common application platforms that use threads.
 Node.js has a single-thread event-driven architecture.
-By means of this architecture, throughput becomes high and programming model becomes simpler.
+By means of this architecture, throughput becomes high and the programming model becomes simpler.
 Node.js is implemented around a non-blocking I/O event loop.
 With this event loop, there is no waiting on I/O or context switching.
 The event loop looks for events and dispatches them to handler functions.
-Because of this, when CPU intensive JavaScript operations are done, the event loop waits for them to finish.
-This is why such operations are called blocking.
+Because of this, when CPU intensive JavaScript operations are executed, the event loop waits for them to finish.
+This is why such operations are called "blocking".
 To overcome this problem, Node.js allows assigning callbacks to IO-blocked events.
 This way, the main application is not blocked and callbacks run asynchronously.
 Therefore, as a general principle, all blocking operations should be done asynchronously so that the event loop is not blocked.

-Even if you perform blocking operations asynchronously, it is still possible that your application may not serve as expected.
-This happens if there is a code outside the callback which relies on the code within the callback to run first.
+Even if you perform blocking operations asynchronously, your application may still not serve as expected.
+This happens if there is a code outside the callback that relies on the code within the callback to run first.
 For example, consider the following code:

 ```JavaScript
 const fs = require('fs');